 What is Frangipane?

 Essentially, frangipane is an almond filling, almost like a thick cream.
-Not to be confused with marzipan, an almonds sugar paste that is so dense and used to decorate cakes.
+Not to be confused with marzipan, an almond sugar paste that is so dense and used to decorate cakes.

 Frangipane is a mixture of butter, eggs, ground almonds, and sugar.
-Not as attractive in color, but super savory with all your baking tarts.
+Not as colorful, but super savory with all your baking tarts.

-With this recipe, we will use hazelnuts, which give your apple tart a more nutty, rich flavor.
+In this recipe, we will use hazelnuts, which add a richer, nuttier flavor to your apple tart.

 What is a Tart?